What causes low blood pressure and what are low blood pressure symptoms?

-Some medical emergencies such as septic shock and anaphylactic shock will also cause dangerously low blood pressure.
+- Medical emergencies: some emergencies such as septic shock and anaphylactic shock will also cause dangerously low blood pressure.

-If it causes issues, low blood pressure can be treated with different medicines, depending on the underlying cause.
+However, if it causes issues, low blood pressure can be treated with different medicines, depending on the underlying cause.

-Drugs such as fludrocortisone, a steroid that makes your kidneys retain water and salt, increasing your blood volume, can also be used.
+- Fludrocortisone: Drugs such as fludrocortisone, (a steroid that makes your kidneys retain water and salt, increasing your blood volume), can also be used.